 Why save into an ISA?

-Using an ISA means you can earn interest on your savings without paying tax on any interest or capital gains – a win-win solution.
-Unfortunately in recent years, low-interest rates coupled with high inflation make it near impossible to get a good return.
+Using an ISA (Individual Savings Account) means you can earn interest on your savings without paying tax on any interest or capital gains – a win-win solution.
+Unfortunately in recent years, low interest rates coupled with high inflation make it near impossible to get a good return.

 Why use an ISA?

-In the 2019/20 tax year, HMRC reported roughly 13 million Adult ISA accounts were subscribed.
-During that period, HMRC also reported a staggering £75 billion being invested into the ISAs.
+In the 2019/20 tax year, HMRC reported subscriptions of roughly 13 million Adult accounts.
+During that period, a staggering £75billion was invested.

 Do ISAs give the best rate?

 Not all ISAs pay the best interest rate.
-All banks and building societies advertise the ISAs using gross interest rates and this can help you compare ISA accounts on a like-for-like basis.
-In times of low-interest rates, the amount of interest you will be gaining (which is linked to the Bank of England’s base rate) means you may end up losing money by keeping it in an ISA.
+All banks and building societies advertise the ISAs using gross interest rates and this can help you compare accounts on a like-for-like basis.
+During periods of low interest rates, keeping money in any ISAs could result in a loss.
+The amount of interest earned is tied to the Bank of England’s base rate.

 Are ISAs safe?